 Python While Loop

 Python While Loop is used to execute a block of statements repeatedly until a given condition is satisfied.
 And when the condition becomes false, the line immediately after the loop in the program is executed.
-While loop falls under the category of indefinite iteration.
-Indefinite iteration means that the number of times the loop is executed isn’t specified explicitly in advance.

 while expression: statement(s)